Deleting Personal Data of Customers in Compliance with the European Union's Data Protection Regulation

 Please note that this tutorial does not constitute legal advice.

-If a customer contacts you as a merchant and requests to receive a complete list of all personal data which has been collected by you, you have to be aware of the following commercetools resources that may contain or refer to customer data:
+If a customer contacts you as a merchant and requests to receive a complete list of all personal data which has been collected by you, you have to be aware of the resources supporting the storage of personal data.

 In the following, it will be explained how the resources mentioned in this paragraph can be retrieved and ultimately erased in a GDPR compliant manner.
-As a merchant, please review your data model carefully to ensure that no other commercetools resource, such as for example Product or Category, contains or refers to personal data.
+As a merchant, please review your data model carefully to ensure that no other commercetools Composable Commerce resource (for example Product or Category) contains or refers to personal data.

-For each of the resource listed above, it is possible to conduct customer specific retrievals.
+For each of the resources supporting the storage of personal data, it is possible to conduct customer specific retrievals.
 Here is an overview of the retrievals needed to be performed:

 - Customer: Get Customer